-Has it ever happened to you when trying a new Yoga sequence/new instructor/ new exercise and your first reaction is rejection, resistance or frustration?
+Has it ever happened to you when trying a new Yoga sequence/new instructor/ new exercise and your first reaction is rejection, resistance, or frustration?
 Our brain is wired in a way in which it’s always looking to protect us from disappointment and rejection; and that sometimes leads us to stay in the comfort zone.

 So, let me share a little bit more about this with a personal example.
 I go to Hot Yoga and Yin Yoga classes every day.
 My instructors are always the same, the sequences and postures are pretty much the same.
-This might sound boring, but it’s actually comforting to practice the same sequence, when my outside life is changing a lot nowadays.
+This might sound boring, but it’s actually comforting to practice the same sequence when my outside life is changing a lot nowadays.
 Anyways, the other day I had this new instructor, who did everything so differently, from the opening to the end.
 I found myself being upset and wanted to leave the room, but this is when Yoga practice is to be applied.

-Yoga is not all about the postures.
+Yoga is not all about postures.
 Actually from the 8 limbs of Yoga, only one focuses on the asana (posture).
 Yoga is a way of living.
-So, here I was, I started to practice what I preach and started to breathe even deeper, to stay even more focused, and pop up the question: why am I resisting to this change so much?
+So, here I was, I started to practice what I preach and started to breathe even deeper, to stay even more focused, and pop up the question: why am I resisting this change so much?
 Can I create my inner peace, right here, right now?
 Can I make this the best class I ever had so far?
-To my surprise, after many breathe cycles, I started to let the judgments go, then I was so immersed in the present moment and focused in what my body was doing that suddenly we reached savasana (the last posture).
-I felt bliss, peace, and contentment at the end of the class because I was able to support myself and hold myself while going through the uncomfortable moment, and the best part, is that my body was able to really let go of a lot in that class.
+To my surprise, after many breathing cycles, I started to let the judgments go, then I was so immersed in the present moment and focused on what my body was doing that suddenly we reached savasana (the last posture).
+I felt bliss, peace, and contentment at the end of the class because I was able to support myself and hold myself while going through the uncomfortable moment, and the best part is that my body was able to really let go of a lot in that class.

 During my last meditation in that savasana, it hit me, I’ve been so scared after my TIA that I wanted consistency and nothing to change around my environment.
-That is impossible obviously, but in a sense I guess I lost my sense of faith in changes.
+That is impossible obviously, but in a sense, I guess I lost my sense of faith in changes.
 In doing so, I was avoiding transformation.
 So this is my invitation for you to explore in your next meditation or when journaling,

 · How are you stepping and blocking your own way?